Kent Hall, Room 120

 1020 E 58th St

-Renee Gladman has published nine works of prose and one poetry collection.
-Her most recent book Calamities is a collection of linked essay-fictions on writing and time.
+Here she reads from her recent book Calamities, a collection of linked essay-fictions on writing and time.
 Gladman approaches language as a space to enter and travel within, and her writing is attuned to the body as it moves through architectures of thought and experience.
 “The sentence is a street, a city for my narrators,” she says, or “a map of where we have gone and where we wish to go.”

-Gladman’s reading coincides with the release of Prose Architectures, published by Wave Books.
-In this new monograph, Gladman explores the visual threshold between drawing and writing—“uncovering the moment whereby architecture emerges out of prose, the sentence becomes a drawing, and the act of writing narrative can be examined from bodily movements.”
+Gladman’s reading also coincides with the release of Prose Architectures, published by Wave Books.
+In this new monograph, Gladman explores the visual threshold between drawing and writing, “uncovering the moment whereby architecture emerges out of prose, the sentence becomes a drawing, and the act of writing narrative can be examined from bodily movements.”